 There are two types of software: general-purpose software and specific-purpose application software.

-High-level languages are used to produce Application Software, whereas low-level languages are used to write System Software.
+High-level languages produce Application Software, whereas low-level languages are used to write System Software.

 Application software cannot run independently; however, the system software can.
 Unlike the Application Software, which begins running when the computer is turned on, the

 System Software remains active until it is shut off.
-Application software does not require system software to function, on the other hand.
+On the other hand, application software does not require system software to function.

 The following is a basic overview of the numerous software out there.

-I have already stated that system software used by users to perform certain functions and relies on system software and application software are both important forms of software.
+I have already stated that system software users use to perform certain functions and rely on system and application software are both important software forms.

 Both system software and application software are included in the following categories.